Carlee Russell is charged with kidnapping hoax

 The investigation will now be handled by Alabama Attorney General Steve Marshall's office.

-Derzis told reporters that no charges have been filed against Russell's family or any other individuals, but said additional charges may be filed as the attorney general's office continues its investigation.
+Derzis told reporters that no charges have been filed against Russell's family members or any other individuals, but he said additional charges may be filed as the attorney general's office continues its investigation.

-News of Russell's charges comes days after she admitted she was not kidnapped and did not see a young child stranded on the side of the interstate.
+News of Russell's charges comes days after she admitted she was not kidnapped and did not see a young child stranded on the side of the interstate highway.

 "We ask for your prayers for Carlee as she addresses her issues and attempts to move forward understanding that she made a mistake in this matter," Derzis read from the statement at a news conference on Monday afternoon.

-Russell was expected to meet with police earlier that day but instead, her attorney, Emory Anthony, gave the department a written update.
+Russell had been expected to meet with police earlier that day, but instead her attorney, Emory Anthony, gave the department a written update.

-It remains unclear why Russell fabricated a story of a stranded child, as well as why she went off the grid for 49 hours.
+It remains unclear why Russell fabricated a story about a stranded child and why she went off the grid for 49 hours.

 She initially told authorities that she was abducted

-Russell went missing on July 13 after telling a 911 dispatcher that she found a toddler wandering on the side of an interstate, according to the police.
+Russell went missing on July 13 after telling a 911 dispatcher that she found a toddler wandering on the side of an interstate highway, according to the police.
 When officers arrived on the scene, Russell and the child were nowhere to be found.

 Her car, wig and cellphone were found on the roadway.